Introduction to Python SDK

-The Python SDK provided is intended for advanced users who are looking to automate various functionalities of their drones.
+The Python SDK provided with the XFly Drone is designed for advanced users who want to automate various drone functionalities.

-Central to this SDK is the main.py file, which acts as the entry point for the drone’s operational scripts.
-Other critical Python files, such as commander.pycommunicator.pyhandGesture.pykeyboard.pypacketGenerator.py, and validation.py, contain essential functions that are intricately linked to the drone’s firmware.
+Central to this SDK is the main.py file, which acts as the entry point for operational scripts.
+Other critical files, such as commander.py, communicator.py, handGesture.py, keyboard.py, packetGenerator.py, and validation.py, contain essential functions that are tightly integrated with the drone’s firmware.

 Users are advised to focus on the main.py for customization and refrain from altering the other files.
 These files are specifically created to ensure seamless communication with the drone’s firmware, enabling the precise execution of commands as defined within the SDK.
 Any modifications to these files could disrupt the drone’s operation and are therefore not recommended without a thorough understanding of the underlying code and the drone’s architecture.